situ2001/auto-adb/lib/README.md

 # auto-adb

-A CLI tool to automatically execute ADB commands when Android devices connect.
+A CLI tool to automatically execute commands when Android devices connect.

 ## Why need this?

 To reduce repetitive tasks when connecting Android devices to your computer.

 > Imagine a scenario where you frequently connect your Android device to your computer for development or testing purposes.
-Each time you connect the device, you need to run a series of ADB (Android Debug Bridge) commands to set up the environment, such as configuring port forwarding, setting up proxies, or installing necessary apps.
+Each time you connect the device, you need to run a series of commands to set up the environment, such as configuring port forwarding, setting up proxies, or installing necessary apps.
 This can be tedious and time-consuming.

 ## Features